Idle Scholarship for Graduate Study in New York

 - reasons for wanting to study and travel in the USA and in New York in particular;

-- choice of courses to be studied;
+- interest in courses to be studied;

 - plans for travel within the United States on completion of your study;